MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ### How can I classify users into multiple groups based on Region, Country, Role, or Department?

-You can set rule based group to auto-enroll users based on their role, department, geography, etc. However, there is a prerequisite to achieving this.
+You can set rule-based groups to auto-enroll users based on their role, department, geography, etc. However, there is a prerequisite to achieving this.

 You can [**go here**](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md) for the steps involved.

 ### How are users initially invited to the platform to create an account?
 By an email link?

-You can invite users by sending mass emails, SMS, announcements on your existing website, etc. along with the access links to the portal and mobile app.
+You can invite users by sending mass emails, SMS, announcements on your existing website, etc. along with access links to the portal and mobile app.

 ### Will my users be able to view or access the group that they are added to?